apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/reading_intercepting_requests.md

 > Note that you should always define any request reading/interception code prior to calling the `page.goto()` function.

 Cool!
-So now when we run our code, we'll see this logged to the console:
+Now when we run our code, we'll see this logged to the console:

 ```text
 Request for followers was made!